 Players participating in the tournament must be on a team roster during that league’s regular season schedule.
 Players must have played half of the teams regularly scheduled games, unless injury keeps him from doing so.
 In this case, only players who were originally on the roster may compete.

-Town & Country Baseball offers 3 great tournaments with our senior division history dating back to 1969 when the first Town & Country State Champions were the Fairmount Americans.
-Since that time Frankton became the first junior Town & Country State Champion in 1995.
-And in 2003, Town & Country Baseball blazed the trail in organizing an official minor (Rookie) league state tournament when Walton became the first champion at this level.
+Town & Country Baseball offers 4 great tournaments with our senior division history dating back to 1969 when the first Town & Country State Champions were the Fairmount Americans.
+Since that time, Frankton became the first Junior (10U) Town & Country State Champion in 1995.
+And in 2003, Town & Country Baseball blazed the trail in organizing an official Minor league (8U) state tournament when Walton became the first champion at this level.
 Finally, in 2018, the 14U boys tournament was established with Harrison (Lafayette) winning the inaugural annual tournament.

 In 2006, Town & Country Baseball became the Town & Country League when softball was added to our tournament format.
 This was offered at the 12 & Under level and the 10 & Under level.
 This event got off to a great start with the State Finals at Upland that included a visit from Olympic Gold Medal Pitcher Jennie Finch.
 Wawasee became the first 12U champion while Walton was the State champion at the 10U level.
 In 2007, there was more growth on the softball side as we added a tournament at the 14 & Under age group and the 8 & Under age group.
 The inaugural champion in the 14U age group was Wawasee while Galveston became the first 8U champion.

 Town & Country Softball is open to girls in the four age groups using January 1 as the cut off date.
 League age will be determined by the player’s age as of December 31.
 For example, if a player whose tenth birthday would fall on December 31, then the player would be considered a ten-year-old.
 But, if her birthday would be January 1, then the player would be a league age of 9 for all tournament entry purposes.